-At 3pm on 25th December, millions across the world take 10 minutes out of their celebrations to watch The Queen’s speech – her annual Christmas Day message.
+At 3pm on 25th December, millions across the world take 10 minutes out of their celebrations to watch The King’s speech – his annual Christmas Day broadcast.

 It acts as a point of reflection over the last year, referencing current issues in society which have affected the world and the Head of State personally.
-There is usually a religious theme or message at its core, since Elizabeth II is Head of the Church of England and a devout Christian.
+There is usually a religious theme or message at its core, since Charles III is Head of the Church of England and a devout Christian.

 The Christmas Broadcast has become a key part of Christmas Day festivities for many across the Commonwealth and a firm royal tradition – but how did it tradition start and shape it into a modern-day staple?